nestedsoftware/nestedsoftware_jekyll_blog/_posts/2021-08-04-recursion-with-the-y-combinator-ai4.780603.md

 In the above function, instead of calling `factorial` directly, we call the `recurse` callback.

 What should this callback look like?
-Supposing we have already arranged to provide a handle to the `factorial` function and its argument, we can consider a `callRecursively` function that looks something like the following:
+We can consider a `callRecursively` function that looks something like the following:

 ```javascript
 const callRecursively = target => args =>